AnyFetch/file-watcher/README.md

 ```

 ## Usage
 You need an access-token from AnyFetch.
-If you are not interested with OAuth, a simple `GET https://api.anyfetch.com/token` will retrieve one for you.
+If you are not interested with OAuth, a simple authenticated call to `GET https://api.anyfetch.com/token` will retrieve one for you.

 ```sh
 anyfetch-file-watcher $DIRECTORY_TO_WATCH $ACCESS_TOKEN
 ```

 The command is long running, and will watch for file changes until the process dies.

+> You can omit the `$ACCESS_TOKEN` and enter it interactively.

 ## Reset
 Every time you run this command, a JSON file is stored in `~/.anyfetch-file-watcher/$ACCESS_TOKEN/$STRIPPED_DIRECTORY.json` with cursor details.
 If you want to resend everything, remove this file.